ScalaConsultants/Aspect-Based-Sentiment-Analysis/README.md

 they encode rich linguistic relationships, there is no proven chain of causation.
 There are a lot of articles that illustrate various concerns why drawing conclusions about model reasoning directly from attentions might be misleading.
-In the article [here], we validate and analyse explanations in detail.
+In the article [here](https://rafalrolczynski.com/2021/03/07/aspect-based-sentiment-analysis/), we validate and analyse explanations in detail.

 <br>